 Irish Cheese Awards 2019

-The Irish Farmhouse Cheese Awards return for 2019.
+The Irish Farmhouse Cheese Awards returned for 2019.

 The Irish Cheese Awards is now in its eighth year and is the only competition dedicated entirely to Irish cheese.
 The awards is a biennial event and entries are open to all cheese producers on the 32 counties of the island of Ireland.

-The very prestigious Irish Cheese Awards and Gala Dinner are back again this year on November 7th, celebrating the best in Irish cheeses.
-The awards will be presented as part of the Black Tie Gala Dinner in the Metropole Hotel, McCurtain Street in Cork City with RTE Ear To the ground Presenter Helen Carroll acting as MC.
-Head Chef Stuart Dardis has created a mouthwatering 5-course dinner menu showcasing some of the 2017 winning cheeses.
-Stuart has garnered a strong food lover following since taking over the kitchen at the Metropole Hotel.
-We can look forward to some outstanding food!
+The very prestigious Irish Cheese Awards and Gala Dinner were back again on November 7th, celebrating the best in Irish cheeses.
+The awards were presented as part of the Black Tie Gala Dinner in the Metropole Hotel, McCurtain Street in Cork City with RTE Ear To the ground Presenter Helen Carroll acting as MC.
+Head Chef Stuart Dardis created a 5-course dinner menu showcasing some of the 2017 winning cheeses.

-Cheeses were judged on 9th October by an expert selection of food professionals.
+Cheeses were judged in October by an expert selection of food professionals.
 The winners will be announced at the Gala ceremony in Cork on 7th November.